Conor Clifford: Chelsea

 He joined League One Yeovil Town on another loan deal and extend his loan spell in December.
 During his second spell at Yeovil, Clifford scored in the second round of the FA Cup against Fleetwood Town.
 In January, Clifford would make his return to Chelsea after two months spell.
 One month after his spell at Yeovil, Clifford signed a new deal, keeping him until 2013.

 At the start of 2012–13 season, Clifford went on a trial with League One struggler Portsmouth and join them on loan on a one-month loan deal.
 Clifford made his debut for the club in a 1–1 draw against Bournemouth on 18 August 2012 and scored his first goal in a 90th minutes in a 4–2 loss against Carlisle United.
 However, his loan spell at Portsmouth was short-lived after the club decided against extending his loan deal.

+On 22 November 2012, Clifford joined League One side Crawley Town on a loan until 5 January 2013.

 On 4 January 2013, Clifford was released by Chelsea in advance, with the hope of quickly finding new clubs before hundreds of others find themselves in a similar situation around the country.
 Head of youth development Neil Bath discussed the thinking behind the move, "Conor came over from Ireland at Under-15.
 We've always given him support and help that comes with bringing someone from abroad without their immediate friends and family with them.
 I hope to keep in contact with him.
 He had a fantastic time in the Youth Cup for us, and his challenge is to adjust from youth to men's football.
 He's gaining some fantastic experience with the Irish national team and he's a gusty, determined, hard-tackling player, who has scored a lot of goals.
 I hope a club goes with him."